Where do wedding traditions come from? The Ceremony…

 Some of my couples do choose to arrive together at the ceremony or see each other before the ceremony, it’s a beautiful and intimate time where they can relax and enjoy the excitement together.
 It can also take the pressure off a little as all the nerves and heightened emotion of the day can be released a little before the actual ceremony.

 Giving Away The Bride

-With some brides now choosing to ask both parents to walk them down the aisle, I was curious to see just why it was the father who traditionally gives away his daughter.
+With some brides choosing to ask both parents to walk them down the aisle, to walk down alone or with a sibling, I was curious to see just why it was the father who traditionally gives away his daughter.

 Nowadays, many brides have lived outside of the family home for years and so they can choose who they wish to walk them down the aisle.
 Some brides even elect to walk down with both parents, with a sibling or walk down the aisle alone.
-The feminist inside of me loves this.
+The feminist inside of me loves having the choice.

 Why does the bride stand on the left?

 I now know why the bride stands on the left of the groom traditionally in a wedding ceremony which actually comes from the Northern European barbarians (!).
 This is so the groom can protect his bride, leaving his right arm free for defending.
 Stemming from the tradition of bride abduction, whereby the groom literally swept a bride off her feet, sprang the later symbolic act of carrying the bride across the threshold of her new home.